vanitha-himagirish/spark-scala-/optimization/spark_optimization.md

 Spark configuration settings for optimization

 1. Use columnar data while caching - When you perform Dataframe/SQL operations on columns, Spark retrieves only required columns which result in fewer data retrieval and less memory usage.
 	a. spark.conf.set("spark.sql.inMemoryColumnarStorage.compressed", true)

-	2. Use optimal value for spark.sql.shuffle.partitions
-	If you have huge data then you need to have higher number and if you have smaller dataset have it lower number.
+2. Use optimal value for spark.sql.shuffle.partitions If you have huge data then you need to have higher number and if you have smaller dataset have it lower number.
 3. Use broadcast joins when your data can fit inmemory
-		a.
-This strategy can be used only when one of the joins tables small enough to fit in memory within the broadcast threshold. spark.conf.set("spark.sql.autoBroadcastJoinThreshold",10485760)//100 MB by default

-	4. Spark 3.0 - Enable Adaptive Query Execution
+   -	This strategy can be used only when one of the joins tables small enough to fit in memory within the broadcast threshold. spark.conf.set("spark.sql.autoBroadcastJoinThreshold",10485760)//100 MB by default Spark 3.0 - Enable Adaptive Query Execution
-	5. Used kryoserializer for better optimization
+4. Used kryoserializer for better optimization

-	• Use DataFrame/Dataset over RDD
+5. Use DataFrame/Dataset over RDD
-	• Use coalesce() over repartition()
+6. Use coalesce() over repartition()
-	• Use mapPartitions() over map()
+7. Use mapPartitions() over map()
-	• Use Serialized data format’s
+8. Use Serialized data format’s
-	• Avoid UDF’s (User Defined Functions)
+9. Avoid UDF’s (User Defined Functions)
-	• Caching data in memory
+10. Caching data in memory
-	• Reduce expensive Shuffle operations
+11. Reduce expensive Shuffle operations
-	• Disable DEBUG & INFO Logging
+12. Disable DEBUG & INFO Logging
 ![image](https://github.com/vanitha-himagirish/spark-scala-/assets/55011879/caea8005-8ebc-4157-923a-7024aab2601e)